 CONCLUSION

 The results of this study showed that there was an innate relationship between different qualities and that the environmental impacts were negligible, with estimations of genotypic correlation coefficients being generally slightly higher than those of phenotypic correlation coefficients.
 A number of traits, including fruit yield per plant, the number of fruits per plant, average fruit weight, flesh weight and fruit length were found to have a significant positive association with the economically significant trait, fruit yield per hectare (q), at the genotypic level, according to the correlation analysis.
-The the number of nodes at which the first male flower appear, the number of days until the Ist fruit harvest and the number of days until the Ist female and male flowers apppear, all showed a negative correlation with fruit yield per hectare.
+The number of nodes at which the first male flower appear, the number of days until the Ist fruit harvest and the number of days until the Ist female and male flowers apppear, all showed a negative correlation with fruit yield per hectare.

 Fruit yield per hectare (q) was found to be positively impacted by fruit yield per plant, flesh weight, fruit length, days to appearance of Ist female flower, no. of fruits per plant, average fruit weight, flesh thickness and fruit diameter, according to path coefficient analysis.
 The development of high-yielding summer squash variants may be facilitated by direct selection for these features.